AlexOrlek/ATCG/README.md

 2. Where alignment ranges overlap at the same region on the query genome or the subject genome, the shorter overlapping alignment is trimmed to eliminate the overlap.
     * Trimming performed on the query/subject genome is applied to the corresponding range on the subject/query genome.
 Furthermore, the strand of the alignment is accounted for.
 So, if an alignment is '-' strand (a reverse complement alignment), and the alignment range on the query sequence is trimmed from the 5' end, then the corresponding alignment range on the subject sequence will be trimmed by the same length on the 3' end.
     * If an alignment is trimmed from the same flank on both query and subject genome, then a maximal trim is applied i.e. if the alignment trim lengths differ between genomes, then the shorter trim will be extended to match the longer trim.
-The trimming algorithm used by ATCG is analogous to the "greedy-with-trimming" algorithm described by [Meier-Kolthoff _et al_](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60).
+    * The trimming algorithm used by ATCG is analogous to the "greedy-with-trimming" algorithm described by [Meier-Kolthoff _et al_](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60).
 See the [example](#Example) below for a visual depiction of how alignment trimming works.
 The rationale for trimming overlapping alignments is explained in the [FAQ](#FAQ) section.
 3. Calculation of distance metrics: Prior to trimming, the alignment coverage breadth on each genome is calculated.
 After alignment trimming, the trimmed alignments are used to calculate distance metrics; breakpoint distances and alignment length statistics can optionally be calculated using trimmed alignments.
 A description of the statistics produced by ATCG, and formulae for their calculation are given [here](misc/statistics_calculation.pdf).
-4. If all-vs-all BLAST was run, then a tree is generated using a specified pairwise distance metric; optionally, the tree can be annotated with bootstrap confidence values, which are calculated by resampling trimmed alignments.
+4. If all-vs-all BLAST was run, then tree(s) are built according to specified distance metric(s).

 # Options and usage